 The virus can spread through contact with the infected lesions or contaminated crusts.
 Most pox viruses are highly resistant to drying, which allows crusts to remain infectious for long periods of time.
-It is believed that the virus can be transferred by contaminated feeders, which is why red squirrel preservation organisations often recommend that feeders are disinfected daily.
-Traps and equipment used for catching greys in areas also occupied by red squirrels should also be disinfected.
+It is believed that the virus may be transferred by feeders, traps or any other equipment used in areas occupied by squirrels which is why red squirrel preservation organisations recommend that all equipment is disinfected regularly.

 In red squirrels, the virus causes skin ulcers, lesions, and scabs.
 It can also cause swelling and discharge (from the lesions/scabs) near the eyes, mouth, feet, and genitalia.
 Additionally, squirrels that fall victim to the disease often become increasingly lethargic as it progresses.
 Infected animals are said to resemble rabbits with myxomatosis, in that they are sometimes found shivering and lethargic.
 Death normally follows and is a long and painful experience.